CyVerse-learning-materials/learning-materials-home/docs/atmo/atmo.md

 ### Creating a Project

-1. Click on the ‘Projects’ menu at the top of the page;
+1. Click on the **‘Projects’** menu at the top of the page;

-2. then click on the ‘CREATE NEW PROJECT’ button;
+2. then click on the **‘CREATE NEW PROJECT’** button;

-3. give your project a name and description and click ‘CREATE’.
+3. give your project a name and description and click **‘CREATE’**.

-From the ‘Projects’ page, you will see a listing of existing projects and the number of instance, images, volumes, and links associated with these projects.
+From the **‘Projects’** page, you will see a listing of existing projects and the number of instance, images, volumes, and links associated with these projects.

 **Atmosphere Image(s):**